 Two statutes govern disqualification of election officials in certain circumstances, RSA 659:58 and RSA 658:24.
+Both statutes are revised by SB 242.

 "Any person, other than a moderator, clerk, selectman, inspector of election, or supervisor of the checklist, whose name appears on a ballot for an elected position, other than a position as an election official, is to be disqualified from performing duties as an election official in that election.
-A moderator, clerk, selectman, inspector of election, or supervisor of the checklist, whose name appears on a ballot for an elected position, other than the position of an election official, shall be disqualified from handling of marked ballots and counting of votes."
+A moderator, clerk, selectman, inspector of election, or supervisor of the checklist, whose name appears on a ballot for an elected position, other than the position of an election official, shall be disqualified from handling of marked ballots and counting of votes pursuant to RSA 659:58."
 RSA 658:24.

-"Any election official, other than the moderator, who is also a candidate for office shall not be allowed to remain within the guardrail during the counting of votes for an office for which he is a candidate.
-Such official shall disqualify himself from election duties relating to the tabulation of votes; and the moderator shall appoint an assistant who shall take the same oath as, serve in the same capacity as, and have all the powers of the election official who is disqualified until such official may properly return."
+"Any election official who is also a candidate for office, other than a position of an election official, shall not be allowed to remain in the area designated for the counting of votes within the guardrail during the counting of votes for an office for which he is a candidate.
+Such official shall disqualify himself from election duties relating to the tabulation of votes; and the moderator shall appoint an assistant who shall take the same oath as, serve in the same capacity as, and have all the powers of the election official who is disqualified until such official may properly return.
+The moderator may assign any election official disqualified pursuant to this section to other duties not related to the tabulation of votes."
 RSA 659:58.